No Good Gofers

 No Good Gofers is a Williams pinball machine released in December 1997.
 It was Pat Lawlor's last released game for Williams, although he also designed Wizard Blocks.
+The game is set on a golf course, with two gophers attempting to get golfers to leave.

 Design

 The game involves completing a 9 hole golf course while two gophers try and thwart the players efforts.
 The artwork shows the title as No Good Golfers (with an explosion triggered by the gophers destroying the letter "L") showing the duality of the name - from the players perspective it is "No Good Gophers", and from the gophers perspective it is "No Good Golfers" as they are attempting to get the golfers to leave.

 The first 15 prototype games included a Newton ball mechanism for a multiball, but after problems with it, was removed before production started.

 Vince Pontarelli recorded the voice for Buzz, and Jon Hey recorded the voice for Bud; this was recorded on August 17, 1997.
-Some of the voices were performed by members of the The Second City group.
+Some of the voices were performed by members of The Second City group.

-The software use to make the gofers talk is a module called the Babbler used in several game starting with FunHouse.
+The software use to make the gofers talk is a module called the Babbler used in several games starting with FunHouse.
 This could randomly select audio lines to play, but exclude those recently played.
 Different mouth images for the gofers were used depending on what was being said.

 The spinning disc with a series of awards uses optical flags underneath it to detect the position it stops in.

 A late change to the game added a flag (numbered 18) by the hole-in-one sinkhole; this was suggested by vice president of Williams, Ken Fedesna, and the design team called it the Fedesna flag.

 This game was referenced in a callout in Pat Lawlor's first game for Jersey Jack Pinball, Dialed In!.